Get started

 logger.error('Something went wrong', { error: new Error('error') }); // will include stack trace

-You can access logs through the CLI in a number of ways.
-For example, you can filter for a specific date range, search term, or only return logs of a certain type (i.e., info, debug, error).
+You can access logs through the CLI in several ways.
+For example, you can filter for a specific date range, search term, or logs of a certain type (e.g., info, debug, error).

 mapps code:logs [--verbose] [--print-command] [-i <value>] [-t <value>] [-s <value>] [-f <value>] [-e <value>] [-r <value>]